cincuranet/blog/_posts/2008-01-03-226877-zarazeni-neceho-do-kategorii.md

 ---
+title: |
-title: "Zařazení něčeho do kategorií..."
+  Zařazení něčeho do kategorií...
 date: 2008-01-03T17:54:00Z
 tags:
   - Best practice or not?